raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 sudo reboot
 ```

-At this point, you won't have working DNS, so you'll need to add the server you noted down before to `/etc/resolv.conf`:
+At this point, you won't have working DNS, so you'll need to add the server you noted down before to `/etc/resolv.conf`.
+Do this by using the following command, where the ip address is that of the gateway address you found before.

 ```
 echo "nameserver 10.42.0.1" | sudo tee /etc/resolv.conf